Lazerbeak12345/chaml/README.md

 //Call a
 a();        // returns 1
-//call b, passing a value. (if a var, it's a pointer) b(3);       // returns 4 c(3,7);     // returns 10
+//call b, passing a value. (if a var, it's duplicated) b(3);       // returns 4 c(3,7);     // returns 10